-The exchange happened at the Saint Marc Pub-Café
+Incident happened at Saint Marc Pub-Café in Huntington Beach

 “The fact that he said, ‘I need to make sure you’re from here before I serve you,’ was completely unacceptable,” Diana Carrillo wrote on Facebook after visiting the Pacific Coast Highway restaurant last Saturday with two friends.

 In a reply to a comment on its verified Facebook page, the restaurant said:

 “In no way are the actions of this former employee representative of the Saint Marc brand nor are they reflective of the opinions of anyone else on our team, including executive management.
 We have always celebrated being part of the diverse Huntington Beach community, which means valuing all guests and treating every individual with respect.”

 Saint Marc called the incident “very unfortunate” and said “the employee at fault” had been fired.

 “I looked at my friend and sister and I said, ‘Did he really just ask us this?’
 They said, Yeah, he asked us the same thing,’” Carrillo told KABC.
 After complaining, they were told they could sit in another section, KABC reported.